 LinkedIn Job Searching Strategies

-When you're looking for a job, there are a lot of potential ways you can include LinkedIn as part of your overall job search, beyond the direct task of searching their jobs database listings and e-mailing a job request to your immediate network.
-For example you can use your LinkedIn connections or use LinkedIn to help you find specific positions.
+When you're looking for a job, there are many potential ways you can include LinkedIn as part of your overall job search, beyond the direct task of searching jobs database listings and e-mailing a job request to your immediate network.

-A job search should be treated as a full-time job.
-Some of these strategies involve a long-term commitment and might not instantly result in multiple offers.
+A job search should be considered as a time commitment, even with the power of LinkedIn.
+Some of these strategies apply to working or unemployed people and might not instantly result in multiple offers.

 Therefore, keep these second- and third-degree network members in mind so you can best leverage your connections to achieve progress.
-Keep these points in mind when you're working on your job search using LinkedIn:
+Consider these points when you're working on your job search using LinkedIn:

-Change the Sorted By option to Degrees Away from You, or Degrees and Recommendations: When searching for the right contacts (such as recruiters, headhunters, or company or job specialists), be sure to change the Sorted By option from Keyword Relevance to another option based on Degrees.
+Change the Sort option to Relationships instead of Relevance.
+When searching for the right contacts (such as recruiters, headhunters, or company or job specialists), be sure to change the Sort option (on the top right of the screen) from Relevance to another option based on Relationships, or degrees of connections.
 This allows you to see which members of your extended network should be at the top of your list.